MEET OUR TEAM

 she/her

-Amy Wang is a second-year PhD student in the Basic and Applied Social Psychology program at CUNY Graduate Center.
+Amy Wang is a third-year PhD student in the Basic and Applied Social Psychology program at CUNY Graduate Center.
 She completed her undergraduate degree at NYU in 2023, earning a BS in Applied Psychology and minors in Teacher Education and Mathematics.
 Her research addresses inequality in education, with a particular focus on making STEM classrooms and learning environments more welcoming, accessible, and meaningful for historically underrepresented minority students.
 Outside of academics, she enjoys catching up on the latest C-dramas and collecting way too many blind box figures.

 PhD Student, Basic & Applied Social Psychology